Tom Brady, Tampa Bay Bucs hold off feisty Washington Football Team in NFL playoffs

 Published

 Tampa Bay won its first playoff game since January 2003 by holding off upstart Washington 31-23 at FedExField.
-Tom Brady takes Bucs into...Full Article
+Tom Brady takes Bucs into second round.

 Published

 Tampa Bay won its first playoff game since January 2003 by holding off upstart Washington 31-23 at FedExField.
-Tom Brady takes Bucs into...Full Article
+Tom Brady takes Bucs into second round.

 Bucs receiver Mike Evans practiced Thursday for the first time since injuring his left knee in the regular season finale.
 Head..